SatrikoAditya/MCPayment-interviewTest/README.md

 # MCPayment-interviewTest
-repository for answer Technical Test from MC Payment
+repository to answer Technical Test from MC Payment

 how to run budgetApplication:
 - Please install json-server and run it